OWASP/wstg/document/4-Web_Application_Security_Testing/11-Client-side_Testing/09-Testing_for_Clickjacking.md

 <iframe src="http://example.org/?param=<script>if">
 ```

-- **Chrome 4.0 XSSAuditor filter**: It has a little different behaviour compared to IE8 XSS filter, in fact with this filter an attacker could deactivate a "script" by passing its code in a request parameter.
+- **Chrome 4.0 XSSAuditor filter**: It has a little different behavior compared to IE8 XSS filter, in fact with this filter an attacker could deactivate a "script" by passing its code in a request parameter.
 This enables the framing page to specifically target a single snippet containing the frame busting code, leaving all the other codes intact.

 Example: Target web page frame busting code: